YSanchezAraujo/PRE_VIS_DA_CURR_BIO/README.md

 * **bioRxiv link:** https://www.biorxiv.org/content/10.1101/2024.02.26.582199v1.abstract

 * See `README.md` in the pipeline directory for instructions on how to run the analysis from the paper.

+* Software requirments: Python, Julia, STAN, and ideally a Linux based system.